Copenhagen Interpretation of Quantum Mechanics

 But Born and Heisenberg never said the measuring apparatus is "classical."
 They knew that everything is fundamentally a quantum system.

 - Statistical interpretation (acausality).
 Born interpreted the square modulus of Schrödinger's complex wave function as the probability of finding a particle.
-Einstein's "ghost field," deBroglie's pilot or guide wave, and Schrödinger's wave function as the distribution of the electric charge density were similar views in earlier years.
+Einstein's "ghost field" or "guiding field," deBroglie's pilot or guide wave, and Schrödinger's wave function as the distribution of the electric charge density were similar views in earlier years.

 All the predicted properties of physical systems and the "laws of nature" are only probabilistic (acausal).
 All the results of physical experiments are statistical.